-We are pleased to announce the launching of the PEERS® Friendship Skills Boot Camp on April 23rd!
+We are pleased to announce the launching of the PEERS® Friendship Skills Boot Camp!
 This self-paced training module, presented by UM Faculty Dr. Sarah Howorth, is a free online training module that is recommended for families and professionals who support teens and young adults with autism.
-Read more about this exciting new offering from MAIER and register to participate on the Friendship Boot Camp Webpage.
+Professionals can earn 12 contact hours upon completion of training and post-survey.
+Read more about this training module and register to participate on the Friendship Boot Camp Webpage.

 MAIER’s Sexuality Education Resource will link you to a variety of resources, all in a handy graphic to lead you through topics and conversations, many specifically developed for families of children, teens, and young adults with special learning needs.
 Check out this new resource, which includes links to helpful videos, visual supports, curricula, and toolkits, then share with others to help spread the word!
-[View and/or download Sexuality Education Resource here]
+Read more about the Sexuality Toolkit here.
+View and/or download Sexuality Education Resource here

 Supporting Literacy Development, Access, and Communication for Home and School: New videos developed by Haley Usilton, UM graduate student in Communication Sciences and Disorders, to support the use of augmentative and alternative communication at home and at school and supporting literacy development, access and communication.